Coates v. City of Cincinnati

 Coates v.
-City of Cincinnati, 402 U.S. 611 (1971), is a United States Supreme Court case in which the Court held that a local city ordinance that made it a criminal offense for three or more persons to assemble on a sidewalk and “annoy” any passersby was unconstitutionally vague.
-Dennis Coates participated in a protest along with four other unnamed students, all of whom were convicted of violating the city ordinance.
-Coates appealed to the Ohio Supreme Court, which upheld the conviction.
-However, this conviction was overturned in the divided United States Supreme Court decision.
-The Court found that the ordinance was unconstitutionally vague and violated the First Amendment freedom of assembly.
+City of Cincinnati, 402 U.S. 611 (1971), is a United States Supreme Court case in which the Court held that a local city ordinance that made it a criminal offense for three or more persons to assemble on a sidewalk and "annoy" any passersby was unconstitutionally vague and overbroad.

 Background

 In 1956 Cincinnati, Ohio passed an ordinance which provided that:

-Dennis Coates, a student, and four other appellants, participated in a demonstration in Cincinnati, Ohio and were convicted of violating said law by conducting themselves in an ‘annoying manner.’
+Dennis Coates participated in a protest along with four other unnamed students, all of whom were convicted of violating the city ordinance by conducting themselves in an 'annoying manner.'
 Coates appealed to the Ohio Supreme Court, alleging that the ordinance and his conviction violated the First and Fourteenth Amendments of the United States Constitution.
-Coates argued that the ordinance interfered with the First Amendment protection of the right of the people to peaceably assemble, and that the ordinance as written was so vague that it violated the due process guarantees of the Fourteenth Amendment.

 Relying on Cameron v.
 Johnson, a Mississippi anti-picketing case, the Ohio Supreme court found that "annoying" was not unconstitutionally vague and affirmed Coates' conviction.
+However, this decision was overturned in the divided United States Supreme Court decision.
+The Court found that the ordinance was unconstitutionally vague and violated the First Amendment freedom of assembly.

 Opinion of the U.S. Supreme Court

 By a 5–4 vote, the United States Supreme Court struck down the Cincinnati ordinance, finding that it "is unconstitutionally vague because it subjects the exercise of the right of assembly to an unascertainable standard, and unconstitutionally broad because it authorizes the punishment of constitutionally protected conduct."
 Justice Stewart delivered the opinion of the court, explaining that as the ordinance specified no standard of conduct at all (annoying conduct being based mainly on personal opinion), "men of common intelligence must necessarily guess at its meaning."
 Given its breadth, the ordinance would give the city the power to punish conduct which would otherwise be constitutionally protected.
 Additionally, the ordinance violated the constitutionally protected right of free assembly, a core guarantee which could not be abridged merely because someone might be "annoyed."
-Additionally, such a ordinance would give the state an unlawful power to punish virtually any act.
+Additionally, such an ordinance would give the state an unlawful power to punish virtually any act.